 Where can I go hiking in Queensland?

-There are so many places to go hiking in queensland.
-The area inland from the Gold Coast and the Sunshine Coast is a particular hotspot for scenic hiking trails including the Gold Coast and the Sunshine Coast Hinterland walks.
+There are so many places to go hiking in Queensland.
+The area inland from the Gold Coast and the Sunshine Coast is a particular hot spot for scenic hiking trails including the Gold Coast and the Sunshine Coast Hinterland walks.

 What is the longest hiking trail in Australia?